Macquarie Grove: History

 At the time, Edward had restored The Groom's Cottage, in which he lived with his wife Winifred, using bricks from the derelict stables and had renamed the property "April Cottage" after the month they had moved in.
 However, due to an expanding family, Edward and Winifred "swapped" residences with Edward's mother Sylvia (widow to Arthur) and moved into Macquarie Grove.
 Upon settling into her new home, Sylvia renamed the house "Hassall Cottage".

 Upon completion of a period of initial training, the Macquarie Grove Flying and Glider School was officially opened by the Commonwealth Minister for Civil Aviation, James Fairbairn, on 30 September 1939.

 As Edward was enlisted for World War II and was due to leave Macquarie Grove, he decided that, rather than close the aerodrome, he would sign a Gentleman's Agreement with Minister Fairbairn (also a personal friend) in 1939 for the government's occupation and use of the property for the duration of the war.
 To achieve this, a portion of the neighbouring "Wivenhoe" property was acquired and the runway extended to a length necessary for use by the Commonwealth Government.

 In 1940, the Crown acquired 468 acres of Macquarie Grove for the purposes of defence and aviation during wartime for wartime activities.
-The Macarthur-Onslow family was to retain only 15 acres (including Hassall Collage but not Macquarie Grove which was reused as officers' quarters).
+The Macarthur-Onslow family was to retain only 15 acres (including Hassall Cottage but not Macquarie Grove which was reused as officers' quarters).

 In late 1942 when the Macarthur-Onslow family returned to the property, No 13 OBU (Operational Base Unit) was firmly established and, after the unfortunate death of Minister Fairbairn in 1940 due to an air crash, any attempts by the family to re-acquire the Macquarie Grove property were in vain.

 In a final effort, Edward achieved a five-year lease from 1946 in which he was able to re-open the flying school.
 The Royal Australian Air Force remained at Macquarie Grove for some time after World War II and the cottages were only able to be re-purchased (on small land parcels) by the Macarthur-Onslow family in 1987.
 The remainder of the 468-acre Macquarie Grove property remains under the ownership of the Commonwealth Government which has established the Camden Airport on the site.